eegsynth/eegsynth/module/endorphines/README.md

 Endorphines
 ===========

-The goal of this module is to read control values from the REDIS buffer and to pass them on over the USB MIDI interface to the Endorphines MIDI to cv/gate converter.
+The purpose of this module is to send control values from REDIS to the Endorphin.es Shuttle Control.

+The channels of the Shuttle Control should be configured as "Pitchwheel" and should use MIDI channel 1-16.

-** Requirements **
+## Requirements

 The REDIS buffer should be running.
-The Endorphines module should be connected on the USB port.
+The Shuttle Control module should be connected on the USB port.

+## Software Requirements

+portmidi
+Python 2.x
+mido Python library
+Redis Python library